stangeor/USA-Regional-Sales-Analysis/README.md

 Turned transactional data into actionable insights that improved regional sales performance.

-Used tools for data ingestion and validation, along with BI platforms to deliver executive reporting and interactive analysis.
+Used data ingestion and validation tools, along with BI platforms, to deliver executive reporting and interactive analysis.

 ---